Overtone singing: Canada, United States, and Europe

-Wolfgang Saus, of Germany, is considered one of Europe's major teachers/performers of "polyphonic overtone singing".
-His unique skills make him instantly recognizable.
+Wolfgang Saus of Germany is considered one of Europe's major teachers/performers of "polyphonic overtone singing".
+His skills make him instantly recognizable.
 Trained as a classical baritone, he is also a composer and arranger of polyphonic overtone singing music for solo voice and choirs.

 A cappella singer Avi Kaplan has done overtone singing during his group Pentatonix's performances.
 He merged throat singing with a cappella dubstep.

 The Overtone Choir Spektrum, of Prague, Czech Republic, is unique among overtone choirs, particularly because it connects traditional choir singing with overtone techniques.
 It is the only one of its kind in the Czech Republic, and one of only a few in the world.

-MuOM Ecstatic Voices is another unique and peculiar overtone singing choir.
+MuOM Ecstatic Voices is another unique overtone singing choir.
 It combines in its own compositions, Western overtone singing, and Tuvan/Mongolian throat singing techniques (such as kargyraa, khoomei, sygyt, ezengiler, and bonbarnadyr).
 Created in Barcelona in 2008, with eight singers on average, it specializes in the creation of overtone polyphony (each singer emits an overtone) and the polyphony of the fundamentals, creating two distinguishable sound planes.

 Sherden Overtone Choir was founded in 2016 in Sardinia by Ilaria Orefice and Giovanni Bortoluzzi.
 The choir combines Tuvan throat-singing styles with Sardinian throat-singing.

 Contemporary multi-instrumentalist performer The Suitcase Junket employs a self-taught overtone singing or throat-singing technique.

 Several contemporary classical composers have incorporated overtone singing into their works.
 Karlheinz Stockhausen was one of the first, with Stimmung in 1968.
 Trần Quang Hải, a French national of Vietnamese origin, wrote "Về Nguồn" with the Vietnamese composer Nguyễn Văn Tường in 1975.
 "Past Life Melodies" for SATB chorus by Australian composer Sarah Hopkins also calls for this technique.
 In Tan Dun's Water Passion after St. Matthew, the soprano and bass soloists sing in a variety of techniques, including overtone singing of the Mongolian style.

 In 2014 German singer Anna-Maria Hefele went viral on YouTube with her "polyphonic overtone" singing.
 The Huffington Post wrote of her "amazing ability", calling her singing "utterly bizarre".
 On 10 October 2014, she was number two on The Guardian's Viral Video Chart, with the video Polyphonic Overtone Singing, in which Hefele demonstrates and explains overtones.

 Istanbul-based British singer Nikolai Galen incorporates overtones into his experimental work.
 They can be heard on his solo album Emanuel Vigeland, the Black Paintings album Screams and Silence and the Hoca Nasreddin album A Headful of Birds.